 Impact

-The vulnerability arises when a database query that validates proxy API keys incorporates caller‑supplied key values directly into the statement.
-An attacker can send a specially crafted Authorization header to any LLM API route handled by the proxy, triggering the vulnerable query and inserting arbitrary SQL code.
-Successful exploitation allows the attacker to read records from the proxy’s database and potentially modify or delete data, effectively granting unauthorized control over the proxy and its stored credentials.
+The flaw resides in the database query that validates the proxy API key.
+The query concatenates the caller‑supplied key directly into the SQL text, a classic SQL injection weakness (CWE‑89).
+An attacker can send a specially crafted Authorization header to any LLM API route handled by the proxy, triggering the vulnerable query.
+Successful exploitation allows the attacker to read records from the proxy’s database and, in some cases, modify or delete them, thereby gaining unauthorized control over the proxy and the credentials it manages.

 Affected Systems